-By scrapping Article 370, Modi sarkar has thrown the elephant out of the room
+By scrapping Article 370, Modi Sarkar has thrown the elephant out of the room

 New Delhi, Aug 05: India took a historic decision today to scrap Article 370 and also declared that Jammu and Kashmir would be a Union Territory with legislature.